Frequently Asked Questions

 Do I have to attend orientation?

 International student orientation is mandatory for all new international students to NDSU in bachelor, Intensive English Language Program (IELP), master or doctoral degree programs.
-Students transferring to NDSU from another U.S. school must attend the international orientation (not the orientation offered through the Office of Admission), as the international orientation best covers information specific to you.
+Students transferring to NDSU from another U.S. school also required to attend the international orientation.

 When is the international student orientation?